KrissAndersons/accountsApp/README.md

 symfony console doctrine:fixtures:load

-Now you shoud be able to acces accaunts app at:
+Now you shoud be able to access accounts app at:

 http://localhost:8000/